XSockets/XSockets.NET-4.0/README.md

     }

 In this example, a connected client can call the ChatMessage method, and when it does, the data received is broadcasted (RPC) to all clients connected to the `Controller`.

+**Give the controller an Alias**

+If you want to specify a different name for clients to use, add the `XSocketsMetadata` attribute and set the `Alias` to the name you want for the controller.
+You might wanna do this is you have long and complex names for controller on the server.

+Server

+    [XSocketMetadata(PluginAlias = "Chat")]
+    public class MyToLongAndComplexClassNameForTheChat : XSocketController

+And then you can connect using the `Alias` as shown below.

+Client - JavaScript

+    var conn = new XSockets.WebSocket('ws://127.0.0.1:4502',['chat']);

+Client - C#

+    var conn = new XSocketsClient("ws://127.0.0.1:4502","http://localhost","chat");

 ####Controller object lifetime